debpal/OptiDamTool/README.md

 * Produces a figure showing sediment inflow percentages to stream segments, relative to the total sediment input across all stream segments.
 * Creates a figure showing dam locations along the stream path.
-* Generates a figure showing the annual remaining storage of each dam in the system at the beginning of the year.
+* Displays figures showing annual remaining storage and trapping efficiency of each dam at the beginning of the year.
 * Generates a figure showing the annual sediment trapping percentage by each dam in the system, relative to the total sediment input across all stream segments during the year.
 * Produces a figure showing dam system-level statistics, including controlled drainage area, remaining storage, sediment trapped, and sediment released.